Opinion Poll: People Want to be Happy at Work

 I was involved in an opinion poll last month which asked office workers “how important is it for you to be happy at work?”

 One of the answers was “Not at all.
 I work to pay my bills, not make myself happy”.
 Last week I was talking to a group visiting Happy and asked what % they thought chose that option.
 Answers ranged from 50% to 100%,

 The actual figure was 2%.
-Just one in fifty of those working in offices say they work just to pay the bills.
+Just one in 50 of those working in offices say they work just to pay the bills.
 The figure was even lower among young workers, where less than 1 in 200 chose that option.
-The full answers were:

 How important is it for you to be happy at work?

 - Very important.
 I would not be happy outside work if I was not happy at work: 29%

 - Quite, I like to be happy at work, but it is more important for me to be happy outside work: 51%

 - Not very, I enjoy some aspects of work but put up with the rest: 8%

 - Not at all, I work to pay my bills, not make myself happy: 2%

 90% of office workers say it is quite important or very important to be happy at work.
 This result brings to mind Douglas MacGregor’s Theory X and Theory Y, two opposite approaches to managing people.